-Ultimately, the United States needs to embrace economic change rather than nostalgia.
-The path of deglobalization has already been pursued quite strongly for two decades, through Democratic and Republican Administrations and multiple Congresses, and it has only fed economic inequality and injustice over that time.
-Telling voters that the "good jobs" of manufacturing are the key to restoring their prosperity and that the country must be protected from global competition is not only misleading; it is destructive in the workers it ignores and the privileged incumbents it empowers to exploit those workers.
-Continuing down this path will cost jobs overall, further entrench the biases against lower-wage service workers, and it will do little to prevent the mounting despair beyond make it feel justified.
-Similarly, even well-meaning efforts to repair rural and exurban communities by tying people to their local job markets will in fact make them more vulnerable economically, which in turn will fan despair and injustice.
+The United States needs to embrace economic change rather than nostalgia.
+Telling voters that the "good jobs" of manufacturing are the key to restoring their prosperity and that the country must be protected from global competition is not only misleading; it is also destructive.
+That path will cost jobs overall, further entrench the bias against lower-wage service workers, and do little to lure voters away from right-wing populism.
+You cannot buy off nativists and populists by reinforcing their nostalgic sense of status.
+Similarly, even well-meaning efforts to repair rural and exurban communities by tying people to their local jobs will in fact make them more vulnerable economically, which in turn will fan the flames of reactionary politics.

 Instead, the government should seek to protect people as individuals separately from their jobs or lack thereof.
 People's jobs should become less important both to their well-being and to their self-worth, as is already the case in most other high-income democracies.
 The U.S. government should promote better livings for all rather than scarce "good jobs" for a privileged few.
 Both the pandemic and climate change should serve as a reminder that the future will be even more about adaptability in work arrangements and stability at home.

-Most of all, instead of treating economic change induced by trade as inherently unfair, Washington should use international standards and competition to raise up U.S. workers and companies.
+Most of all, instead of treating economic change induced by trade as inherently unfair,

+Washington should use international standards and competition to raise up U.S. workers and companies.
 Fixating on any one sector, let alone any one company in one place, only divides American society and burdens neglected workers with a disproportionate share of the costs of adjustment.
 Indeed, for the last 20 years, it already has.